-Fresno Madera Farm Credit, ACA ("FMFC", or "Association") is a privately held farmer-owned cooperative, owned 100% by our member-borrowers ("members").
+Fresno Madera Farm Credit, ACA ("FMFC", or "Association") is a cooperative owned 100% by our member-borrowers ("members").
 As a result of our cooperative structure, we enjoy a number of unique advantages that benefit our members.

 Cooperatives and Earnings

 Like other companies, cooperatives use earnings to accumulate capital.
 Increasing capital improves the company's ability to withstand adversity and increases competitiveness in the marketplace.